-Our research is centered on ‘oceanographic ecology’ – the interplay between oceanographic processes, biogeochemical fluxes, and the ecological structure and function of marine communities.
-In addressing an overarching hypothesis that
+Our research is centered on ‘oceanographic ecology’ – the interplay between oceanographic processes, biogeochemical fluxes, and the ecological structure and function of marine ecosystems.
+In addressing an overarching hypothesis that –

 Current research projects fall under several diverse but complimentary research themes:

-The ultimate outcome of the integration of a number of advanced techniques, technologies and skills will be an enhanced capacity to predict how marine biodiversity ‘hotspots’ may be fundamentally altered by interactions between regional oceanography and global climate change.
+The ultimate outcome of the integration of a number of advanced techniques, technologies and skills will be an enhanced capacity to predict how marine biodiversity ‘hotspots’ and enigmatic species may be fundamentally altered by interactions between regional oceanography and global climate change.